Package 'plant'

 maximum number of iterations for root-solving ci

-g0 parameter in the medlyn model umol m^-2 s^-1
+cost parameter for TF24 profit model umol m^-2 s^-1

 Hyperparameters for FF16 physiological model